What is an Orthodox Christian College?

 Can non-Orthodox or non-Christians attend?

 Absolutely!
 We accept qualified students from all faiths and practices.
 Saint Katherine College is an undergraduate and graduate educational institution, not a seminary or denominational school of theology.
-Students are required to agree to abide by our Community Covenant.
+Students are required to abide by our Community Covenant.

 Why should I attend a Christian College?